 - short videos on your own phone or tablet of some of the key parts of your care routine

 - written information or pictures of how to assist with your essential care needs such as rolling, transferring, positioning in your chair, cough assist, or setting up equipment

 - a list of medications and their timing

 - important contact phone numbers and emails.

-Have a plan for to make sure support workers take infection control seriously
+Have a plan to make sure support workers take infection control seriously

-- having a supply of soap, clean towels, gloves and hand sanitiser (but don’t stockpile)
+- having a supply of soap, clean towels, gloves, masks and hand sanitiser (but don’t stockpile)